akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Networking/DHCP-Configuration-and-Troubleshooting/README.md

 ## 🚨 Incident Simulation

-To simulate a real support issue:
+## 🚨 Incident Simulation

-* The client was switched from static IP to DHCP
+To simulate the issue, I configured the client to use DHCP and attempted to obtain an IP address.

-* Attempted to release and renew IP
+commands used:

 ```bash
 ipconfig /release